TRI Reporting - Form A vs Form R Reporting

 • You must answer many different types of questions from production figures to release figures for different release pathways.
 It’s longer, more comprehensive, and time-consuming.

-• If you manufactured, processed or otherwise used the toxic chemical in excess of 1,000,000 pounds, you must use Form R. One million pounds might seem like a lot but say you operate a chemical manufacturing facility, you might hit 1,000,000 pounds in no time.
+• Form R must be used if you manufactured, processed or otherwise used the toxic chemical in excess of 1,000,000 pounds.
+One million pounds might seem like a lot but say you operate a chemical manufacturing facility, you might hit 1,000,000 pounds in no time.
 (Side note: It’s important to keep track of usage numbers to ensure you are using the correct form!)

 TRI Reporting & Form A